PyDPF: A Python Package for Differentiable Particle Filtering: Package validation

 \subsection{Unsupervised learning of a single parameter: stochastic volatility}

-In Section \ref{sec:ex:filtering_only} we performed filtering assuming that all parameters of the model given in Eq.~\eqref{eq:stoch_vol_t09} are known.
+In Section \ref{sec:ex:filtering_only} we performed filtering assuming that all parameters of the model given in \cref{eq:ex_usage:stoch_vol_dyn,eq:ex_usage:stoch_vol_obs,eq:ex_usage:stoch_vol_pri} are known.
 However, if this is not the case, then we must estimate the unknown parameters before we can perform filtering.

-In this example, we assume that only the $\alpha$ parameter of Eq.~\eqref{eq:stoch_vol_t09} is unknown, and demonstrate various methods for estimating this parameter.
+In this example, we assume that only the $\alpha$ parameter of Eq.~\eqref{eq:ex_usage:stoch_vol_dyn} is unknown, and demonstrate various methods for estimating this parameter.

 We note that low dimensional parameter estimation in state-space models is not a primary usage of \pkg{PyDPF}; the classical methods discussed in \cite{kantas2015parameter-est} are typically more suitable, but we include this simple example to illustrate a basic workflow.

-For demonstration purposes we provide a simplified training loop below, however in practice the user should write a custom training loop according to their needs, as is standard practice in \pkg{PyTorch}.
+Example code to load and train a DPF on a dataset in \pkg{PyDPF} can be found in Section \ref{sec:ex_usage_load} and \ref{sec:ex_usage_train} respectively.